Leasing property for the storage of dangerous goods

 Information for landlords and property owners leasing to tenants who are using the property for the storage and handling of dangerous goods.

 Risks with dangerous goods

 Dangerous goods are substances with hazardous properties that can harm people and property.
 They may be, for example: corrosive, flammable or explosive.

 Dangerous Goods Act and Regulations

-To help control the risks posed by these materials, the Dangerous Goods Act 1985, and in particular the Dangerous Goods (Storage and Handling) Regulations 2012, place obligations on the occupiers of premises used for the storage and handling of dangerous goods, such as requirements for:
+To help control the risks posed by these materials, the Dangerous Goods Act 1985 (the Act), and in particular the Dangerous Goods (Storage and Handling) Regulations 2022 (the Regulations), place obligations on the occupiers of premises used for the storage and handling of dangerous goods, such as requirements for:

 Under the Act, an occupier is defined as a person who:

 is the owner of the premises

 exercises control at the premises under a mortgage, lease or franchise, or